 Joyce Dalsheim is a Cultural Anthropologist and Professor in the Department of Global Studies.
 She earned her doctorate at The New School for Social Research in New York.
 Her work interrogates some of the social and political categories through which everyday life is navigated.
-Employing ethnographic fieldwork, her research has focused primarily on what it means to be Jewish in the context of Israel.
-Considering Jewishness in its broadest sense, she has explored the relationships between multiple Israeli Jewish communities in their struggles with each other and with their Palestinian neighbors.
-Employing critical and postcolonial theory, she has used the case of Israel to speak to broader issues of identity categories and conflict, temporality, historical narratives, religion and the secular, nationalism, citizenship, and sovereignty.
+Employing ethnographic fieldwork, her research has focused on questions of identity and belonging primarily in the space of Israel/Palestine.
+Employing critical and postcolonial theory, she has used the case of Israel/Palestine to speak to broader issues of identity categories and conflict, temporality, historical narratives, religion and the secular, nationalism, citizenship, and sovereignty.

-Israel/Palestine is particularly useful in challenging and renovating particular aspects of critical theory.
+Israel/Palestine is particularly useful in challenging and renovating certain aspects of critical theory.
 Dalsheim’s work aims at seeing things otherwise by making unexpected comparisons and contrasts—the hallmark of anthropological analysis.

 Much anthropology has been concerned with giving voice to the subaltern, minorities, and oppressed peoples.
 Dalsheim expands on these comparative projects by taking on what Laura Nader called the challenge of “studying up.”
 Her work looks at hegemonic groups, exploring the analytical usefulness of ideas such as hegemonic and subaltern.